How to start travel blog? Have you ever thought about it? I bet you did many times?

 6. Below is the final screen before you purchase.
 You notice that WhoisGuard is free for the entire life of your domain.
 This is great as not all domain name registrars give it for free.

 Ensure you select the Auto-Renew button as you really don’t want to lose your domain when your blog is performing well and earning money.

 7. Click the Check Out button to confirm your purchase.

 #3 Get a web hosting

 The next thing is to set up your hosting.
-In this tutorial I use SiteGround as a web hosting service.
-It is little bit more expensive that other services but they offer excellent quality and customer service.
+In this tutorial, I use SiteGround as a web hosting service.
+It is a little bit more expensive than other services, but they offer excellent quality and customer service.

 2. Select StartUp Plan.
 Normally the StartUp plan costs $19.99/month, but you can get it for only $6.99/month.
 You can buy hosting for up to 36 months.

-Under Hosting Services select ‘Startup Hosting Plan’ and your nearest Data Center.
-Also you can select different period between 12 to 36 months.
+Under Hosting Services, select ‘Startup Hosting Plan’ and your nearest Data Center.
+Also, you can select different periods between 12 to 36 months.

-If SiteGround monthly price is above your budget below I list an alternative, cheaper options that are fast and reliable.
+If SiteGround monthly price is above your budget, I list alternative, cheaper, fast and reliable options below.